 Calculating Pain and Suffering for Burn Injuries

 The pain from burn injuries is horrific.
-Anyone who has sustained even a minor burn (such as by touching a hot stove) knows well how incredibly painful even a very small burn can be.
+Anyone who has sustained even a minor burn knows well how incredibly painful even a very small burn can be.

 As Phoenix burn injury lawyers, a key aspect of our representation is communicating to a jury the full degree of pain and suffering endured.
 There are four primary components associated with burn injury cases:

 - The pain and suffering resulting from the injury itself.
-In addition to the physical pain and suffering at the time of the injury, there is often concurrent psychological pain, such as the fear of imminent death.
+In addition to the physical pain and suffering at the time of the injury, there is often concurrent psychological pain.
+Psychological pain may include the fear of imminent death.